CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The average premium range for commercial umbrella insurance in South Carolina is $34 to $128 per month, which is close to the national pattern reflected by the state’s premium index of 102.
-That means pricing is generally in line with the country overall, but not identical, and the state’s hurricane history, flood exposure, severe storm frequency, and elevated auto-loss environment can push quotes higher for some businesses.
-The product data also shows a broader average range of $33 to $125 per month, so your actual commercial umbrella insurance cost in South Carolina varies by coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements.
+Commercial umbrella insurance cost in South Carolina depends on coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements.
+The state’s premium index of 102 suggests pricing is generally in line with the country overall, but not identical, and the state’s hurricane history, flood exposure, severe storm frequency, and elevated auto-loss environment can push quotes higher for some businesses.
 A business in Charleston or Myrtle Beach may see different pricing pressure than one inland because coastal weather risk is more pronounced, while a company with frequent vehicle use may face more scrutiny because South Carolina’s fatal crash rate is 2.05 versus a national average of 1.33 and the uninsured driver rate is 8.1.
-Market competition is a meaningful factor too: 380 active insurers and major carriers such as State Farm, GEICO, Progressive, and Allstate create a broad quote market, but the final premium still depends on your underlying policy limits and how much excess liability insurance in South Carolina you need.
+Market competition is a meaningful factor too: a broad quote market can help, but the final premium still depends on your underlying policy limits and how much excess liability insurance in South Carolina you need.
 For many small businesses, the quote is shaped less by size alone and more by where the business operates, what it does, and how much commercial liability limits it already carries.

 Get Commercial Umbrella Insurance in North Charleston